 The resolution was passed unanimously.
-Comrade Klara Zetkin then welcomed the People's Commissar for Health, comrade Semashno, who addressed and delegates as follows: inflicted by the Tsarist regime on the bo'v of Russia are still visible, but we have none the less been successful in combatting the epidemics and pestilences caused by the former capitalist règime, by the blockade, and the famine.
+Comrade Klara Zetkin then welcomed the People's Commissar for Health, comrade Semachno, who addressed ... delegates as follows: The wou inflicted by the Tsarist regime on the boy of Russia are still visible, but we have none the less been successful in combatting the epidemics and pestilences caused by the former capitalist regime, by the blockade, and the famine.
 The plagues and epidemics are almost exterminated.
-But Russia has the sad reputation of a high rate of infantile mortality.
-During the famine infantile mortality rose We have succeeded, despite many difficulties, and despite lack of medicines, in reducing this mortality.
-Tuberculosis and syphilis are still raging, but the government is organizing comprehensive campaigns for the erodication of these social evils.
-The number of chieft orphans by the famine and the civil war may be estimated at 2 million.
-The the IWR, can give, and has already given, help.
-The IWR, will also help Soviet Russia by supporting the hospitals and infirmaries; in the Crimea there is special opportunity of rendering this relief productive, by aiding the sick working men and women in the many sanatoriums of the Crimea.
+But Russia the sad reputation of a high rate of infantile has the sad reputation of a high rate of infantile mortality.
+During the famine infantile mortality rose to 35%!
+We have succeeded, despite many difficultics, and despite lack of medicines, in reducing this mortality.
+Tuberculosis and syphilis are still raging, but the government is organizing comprehensive campaigns for the erodication of the sesocial evils.
+The number of ch.
+7 left orphans by the famine and the civil war may be estimated at 2 million.
+The the IWR can give, and has already given, help.
+The IWR will also help Soviet Russia by supporting the hospitals and infirmaries; in the Crimea there is special opportunity of rendering this relief productive, by aiding the has hospitals and infirmaries; in the Crimea there is special epportunity of rendering this relief productive, by aiding the sick working men and women in the many sanatoriums of the Crimea.
 These sanatoriums are connected with farms and vineyards, in which convalescent comrades can be occupied.

-After Semashko's speech, the following resolution was passed:
+After Semashko's speech, the following resolution was

+passed: